 The stiffness usually begins in one motion, eg patients may find it difficult to tie shoelaces.
 Gradually as the disease progresses, the stiffness limits movement in most planes of the movement.

 The diagnosis of avascular necrosis is made by the physician through physical examination and imaging tests.
 An X-ray is helpful to look for the bone collapse in the head of the femur.
 Further, arthritic changes in the head of the femur and acetabulum can be evaluated with an X-ray.

 The early stages of the disease process can be diagnosed with an MRI.
 MRI imaging is able to discern areas of decreased blood supply and necrosis.
 Bone scans are also useful in seeing areas of decreased blood supply.
 People who drink alcohol usually develop avascular necrosis of both the hips.

 The management of avascular necrosis induced by alcohol depends upon the stage of the disease.
 In the early stages of the disease, both medical management and surgical management may be done.
 Medical management is done with lipid-lowering medications such as statin and blood thinners such as warfarin.
 Bisphosphonates may be used to decrease bone loss.

 The medical management is accompanied by surgical procedures such as core decompression, vascularized grafts, or osteotomies.
 Core decompression involves the use of very small drills.
-These are used to drill holes in the head of the femur.
+These are used to drill holes in the head of the femur and may be accompanied with stem cell therapy.
 The goal in core decompression is to reduce pressure inside the head and increase repair.